GilsonLabUCSD/APR/APR_User_Manual.md

 The development of APR (attach-pull-release), a binding calculation tool was made possible by support from NIH and Air Force Office of Scientific Research (AFOSR) Basic Research Initiative (BRI) grant.

-# Notes #

-The current APR scripts may not be immediately applied to protein systems, especially for those with buried binding sites.
-Careful adjustments of the protocols and scripts will be needed, based on the requirements of every particular system.

 # APR Papers #